micartey/karl-the-voice-assistant/README.md

 ### Wake Word

 You can choose a wake word to trigger the voice assistant to listen and process the next sentence(s).
-The wake word can be configured in the `.env` file as well, by setting `WAKE_WORD` to a disired word / name.
+The wake word can be configured in the `.env` file as well, by setting `WAKE_WORD` to a desired word / name.
 Some words work better than others, so this step requires some trial and error.